Estimated reading time: 10 minutes

 Other times, it manifests as physical symptoms like headaches, stomach problems, or chronic fatigue that seem to have no medical cause.

-If you’re reading this and thinking of someone you care about, or even recognizing some of these signs in yourself, it’s important to remember that trauma can be healed.
-There are many paths to recovery, and one of the most effective is learning how to recognize and process these past experiences with the help of a professional.
+If you’re reading this and thinking of someone you care about, or even recognising some of these signs in yourself, it’s important to remember that trauma can be healed.
+There are many paths to recovery, and one of the most effective is learning how to recognise and process these past experiences with the help of a professional.

 Ready to Learn More?
 Join Our Online Course on Trauma and PTSD